 Issue: There are some inconsistencies in the use of the term “optional” for some of the data elements.
 I.e., in Purpose B (Access by Third Parties), the tech contact email is not marked as optional.
 Our understanding is that purpose A (Rights of a Domain Registrant) and C (Tech Contact) provide the baseline for describing which elements are optional.

-Proposed approach to address the issue: Ensure that the use of optional for all data elements for all purposes is consistent with Purposes A and C., i.e., that Tech Contact is indicated as optional. .
+Proposed approach to address the issue: Ensure that the use of optional for all data elements for all purposes is consistent with Purposes A and C., i.e., that Tech Contact is indicated as optional.
+As marked in red:

+Page 1 – Collection from Registrar

+Across Purposes A, B, F - DNSSEC converted to “(1)” as per the discussion on 8 Nov. this will only be generated if the Registered Name Holder configures the domain as such.

+Purpose B - Tech Email changed to “(1)” in line with Purposes C & F

+Purpose M – Registrant Phone changed to “1” in line with Purposes A, B, C & F

+Page 2 – Transfer from Registrar to Registry

+Purpose A – as addressed in the Issue #2 above

+Purpose M – Registrant Phone changed to “1” in line with Purposes A & C

 Collected vs. Generated Data Elements